feileo/helo/README.rst

 * Trod is like a newborn baby, and it currently has a lot of missing features and temporary solutions, waiting for us to supplement and optimize.
-Anyway, this is just the beginning.
+Anyway, this is just the beginning 💪.

-* Any kind of contribution is expected: report a bug, give a advice or create a pull request.
+* Any kind of contribution is expected 😊: report a bug, give a advice or create a pull request.

 TODO